Time-Varying Gaussian Process Bandits with Unknown Prior: Conclusions

 \section{Conclusions}

 Within this work, we proposed the first algorithm with provable regret bound, capable of solving time-varying GP bandits problem under unknown prior.
 One limitation of our work is that the time-dependent part of the regret bound scales with $\sqrt{|U|}$ that is the square root of number of candidate priors.
 This might make the method perform poorly if the number of candidate priors is extreme.
-Finding a way to improve that dependence consistutes an interesting direction for future work.
+Another limitation is the aforementioned over-optimisim, which prevents the application of the proposed algorithms in certain settings.
+Finding a way to address those limitations consistutes an interesting direction for future work.